Tuning FotoWeb and Index Manager for performance

 - Reduction of middleware

-- Can firewalls, proxies, routers and/or switches be bypassed?
-Such components will inevitably induce a level of network latency.
-With only a few connector points, this may not be perceivable, but in large network environments, they can have a very notable effect on performance.
+- Can firewalls, proxies, routers, and/or switches be bypassed?
+Such components inevitably induce a level of network latency.
+With only a few connector points, this may not be noticeable, but in large network environments, they can have a marked impact on performance.

 - Faster CPUs